 Raymond likes soccer and was a heavy player of winning eleven and soccer TOTO.
 After having kids, he couldn’t spend much time.
 Instead, he is now waiting to play together with his kids in the near future.
 Raymond is fluent in English, Korean and Japanese.

-As the International CEO of SPECTRUM, Chris spearheads the technology and business club’s expansion plans in Singapore and internationally.
-Bringing more than 25 years of regional leadership and management experience, he helps strengthen the company’s overall operations, resources, and financial management, while helping achieve SPECTRUM’s vision of building a globally connected ecosystem of individuals and businesses to collaborate on an unprecedented scale.
+As the International CEO of SPECTRUM, Chris spearheads SPECTRUM's expansion plans in Singapore and internationally.
+Bringing more than 25 years of regional leadership and management experience, he helps strengthen the company’s overall operations, resources, and financial management, while helping achieve SPECTRUM's vision of building a globally connected community of individuals and businesses for collaboration.

 Chris joined SPECTRUM with a successful track record in leading high-growth technology startups to regional companies as well as business transformation, expansion, and change management.
 He also has deep knowledge of the Asia Pacific region and strong experience in the business IT and Telecommunications space.